visgl/luma.gl/docs/developer-guide/debugging.md

 ## Why GPU Debugging can be hard

 Debugging GPU code can be challenging.
-Standard CPU-side debugging tools like breakpoints and single stepping are not avaialble in GPU shaders.  when shaders fail, the result is often a blank screen that does not provide much information about what went wrong.
+Standard CPU-side debugging tools like breakpoints and single stepping are not available in GPU shaders.  when shaders fail, the result is often a blank screen that does not provide much information about what went wrong.
 In addition, the error behind a failed render can be located in very different parts of the code:
 - it can be in the shader code itself
 - but it can also be in the data that was provided to the GPU (attributes, bindings, uniforms etc)